thekingofcity/OS/Readme.md

 could be started without absolute path.
 [Some programs not found when used with sudo][11]

-So move the program to `program-name/usr/local/bin/` will let the dpkg installing them in the place where you can call wihtout absolute path.
+So move the program to `program-name/usr/local/bin/` will let the dpkg installing them in the place where you can call without absolute path.

 ### Outcome